-Soy milk and chamomile tea is no exception.
-This does add extra calories to your tea and if you are on keto or fasting diet it might not work for you.
+Soy milk and chamomile tea are no exception.
+This does add extra calories to your tea and if you are on a keto or fasting diet it might not work for you.
 You can read more about green tea and intermittent fasting in our article here.

 But if you are not concerned about a few extra calories this is a great way to flavor your chamomile tea to make it more drinkable.